binarypatrick/binarypatrick.github.io/_posts/2022-12-18-install-pihole-ha.md

 ---
 layout: post
-title: 'Pi-hole setup with High Availablity'
+title: "Pi-hole setup with High Availablity"
 date: 2022-12-18 01:00:00 -0500
-category: 'Service Setup'
+category: "Service Setup"
-tags: ['pihole', 'setup', 'high availablity', 'dns', 'spam']
+tags: ["pihole", "setup", "high availablity", "dns", "spam"]
 ---

 This is a step by step guide to set up Pi-hole in a high availability environment.
 Previously I was using a lone Raspberry Pi 3B to run Pi-hole.
 The issue with this setup was, if that pi went down, DNS was down on my network, which is definitely unacceptable.
 So let make it better!